amient/affinity/README.md

-All data is stored 1) in the persistent storage in the form of change log, e.g. Kafka compacted topic and 2) in a memstore implementation which like SimpleMap or RocksDb.
-Each physical partition has one exclusive owner
+All data is stored 1) in the persistent storage in the form of change log, e.g. Kafka compacted topic and 2) in a memstore implementation, e.g. RocksDb.
-- master - for both reads and writes which is then tailed by all standby replicas.
-So a single Storage Partition can have multiple active Affinity Partitions, one of which is always a master and the remainder are standby(s).
+Each physical partition has one exclusive owner - master - for both reads and writes which is then tailed by all standby replicas.
+A single Storage Partition can have multiple active Affinity Partitions, one of which is always a master and the remainder are standby(s).

+Each Affinity Partition, whether master or standby, maintains a checkpoint for a concrete storage layer which says how far is the memstore up to date with the storage log.
+Upon startup or when a partition becomes a master, the memstore is bootstrapped from the last recorded checkpoint up to the end of the log available in the storage layer.
+The checkpoints are periodically stored on a local disk giving the system at-least-once guarantee in terms of durability - in terms of end-to-end processing it is also possible to maintain at-least-once guarantee by using the futures returned by write operations.

 As mentioned elsewhere, Keyspace (Actor) manages a set of Partitions (also Actors) and each Partition can hold multilple state stores whose partitioning scheme will